 The new 1-71 Interchanged opened the northbound ramp on April 24, 2017.
-Since 2011, UCI has worked closely with the City of Cincinnati and the Ohio-Kentucky-Indiana Regional Council of Governments on the forthcoming $80 million interchange at I-71 and Martin Luther King Drive.
+Since 2011, UCI has worked closely with the City of Cincinnati and the Ohio-Kentucky-Indiana Regional Council of Governments on the $80 million interchange at I-71 and Martin Luther King Drive.
 The project opens 670 acres of unused land, creating up to 7,000 permanent full-time jobs in the region’s second-largest economic area.
 Explore the ongoing interchange development and the Uptown Innovation Corridor here.

 UC Gardner Neuroscience Institute Building

 The forthcoming UC Gardner Neuroscience Institute is funded by contributions from the University of Cincinnati and UC Health, new market tax credits invested by Uptown Consortium, Inc. and gifts from private donors.